Acoustic Blues

 Meals only: $360

 Those who stay on the Fort Worden campus are provided with private dorm rooms in Buildings 203 and 225 with shared bathrooms.
 There is late night jamming in Building 204 and jamming in Dorm 203.
 Dorm 225 will remain quiet, so folks can rest anytime.
-Choose the jam or quiet designation when signing up.
+Choose the jam or quiet designation when signing up for a dorm room.

 Scholarships